dnsimple/dnsimple-support/content/articles/ssl-certificate-with-microsoft-iis.md

 ---
+meta: This article provides step-by-step instructions to obtain a new SSL certificate via DNSimple and install it on Microsoft Windows IIS.
 title: SSL Certificates with Microsoft Windows IIS
 excerpt: This article provides step-by-step instructions to obtain a new SSL certificate via DNSimple and install it on Microsoft Windows IIS.
 categories: